-A number of scholars have accurately characterized ABA Model Rule 8.4(g) as a speech code for lawyers.
-For example, Professor Eugene Volokh of UCLA School of Law, a nationally recognized First Amendment expert, has summarized his view, in a two-minute video, that ABA Model Rule 8.4(g) is a speech code that will have a serious impact on attorneys' speech.17 Professor Volokh also explored its many flaws in a debate with a proponent of the model rule.18
+For four years before the Greenberg decision,27 a number of scholars had accurately characterized ABA Model Rule 8.4(g) as an unconstitutional speech code for lawyers.
+For example, Professor Eugene Volokh of UCLA School of Law, a nationally recognized First Amendment expert, summarized his view, in a short video, that ABA Model Rule 8.4(g) is a speech code that will have a serious impact on attorneys' speech.28 Professor Volokh also explored its many flaws in a debate with a proponent of the model rule.29

 Professor Margaret Tarkington, who teaches professional responsibility at Indiana University Robert H. McKinney School of Law, has raised strong concerns about ABA Model Rule 8.4(g)'s impact on attorneys' speech.
-She stresses that "[h]istorically it has been disfavored groups and minorities that have been negatively affected-and even targeted-by laws that restrict lawyers' First Amendment rights, including African Americans during desegregation, alleged terrorists following 9/11, communists in the 1950s, welfare recipients, debtors, and criminal defendants."19 She insists that "lawyer speech, association, and petitioning" are "rights [that] must be protected" because they "play a major role in checking the use of governmental and non-governmental power in the United States."20 Or in the words of the Preamble to the Connecticut Rules of Professional Conduct: "An independent legal profession is an important https://www.youtube.com/watch?v=b074xW5kvB8&t=50s.
+She stresses that "[h]istorically it has been disfavored groups and minorities that have been negatively affected-and even targeted-by laws that restrict lawyers' First Amendment rights, including African Americans during desegregation, alleged terrorists following 9/11, communists in the 1950s, welfare recipients, debtors, and criminal defendants."30 She insists that "lawyer speech, association, and petitioning" are "rights [that] must be protected" because they "play a major role in checking the use of governmental and non-governmental power in the United States."31 Or in the words of the Preamble to the Connecticut Rules of Professional Conduct: "An independent legal profession is an important force in preserving government under law, for abuse of legal authority is more readily challenged by a profession whose members are not dependent on government for the right to practice."32